 Make your contact look good in front of his or her boss

-If you can do this, you’ll be his friend (and be doing his SEO) for a long time!
+If you can do this, you’ll be their friend (and be doing their SEO) for a long time!

 Know who is going to see the report and talk their language